Stuart Nash

-Nash is the great-grandson of Sir Walter Nash, 27th Prime Minister of New Zealand in the Second Labour Government from 1957 to 1960.
+Nash is the adoptive great-grandson of Sir Walter Nash, 27th Prime Minister of New Zealand in the Second Labour Government from 1957 to 1960.

 Early, professional, and personal life

-Stuart Alexander Nash was born in August 1967 in Napier, to his parents, Jenny and Hal Nash.
-He is one of the three of four children.
-Nash grew up in Napier, and he was educated at Napier Boys' High School.
-Nash holds master's degrees in Law, Forestry Science, and Management from the University of Canterbury.
-Before moving back to his home town of Napier, he was the Director of Strategic Development at Auckland University of Technology.
+Stuart Alexander Nash was born in August 1967 to a single mother and adopted by Jenny and Hal Nash, making him a great-grandson of Sir Walter Nash.
+In an oral interview in 2018, Nash recounted growing up in Napier, attending Napier Boys' High School, then gaining Masters degrees in law, forestry science, and management from the University of Canterbury, before becoming Director of Strategic Development at the Auckland University of Technology.

-He is married to Sarah Nash, and they have four children.
+He is married to health and fitness coach Sarah Nash.
+The couple has two children, and Stuart has two adult children from a previous marriage.

-In March 2024, he and his wife Sarah both purchased the former Napier courthouse with the intention of renovating it into their family home and Airbnb accommodation.
-Built in 1875, the building had survived the 1931 earthquake.
-For the 35 years priors, it had served as the local Department of Conservation office.
-The courthouse was vested in Mana Ahuriri Trust as a part of their Treaty of Waitangi settlement.
-The trust decided to sell the building in 2023.
+In March 2024, the couple purchased the former Napier courthouse with the intention of renovating it as their family home.